johnvresilovic/mod1/README.md

 The final task was to incorporate event listeners and DOM manipulation.
 With that functionality was in place, TYBS started to feel like a real game.

 I considered using modals instead of alerts for in-game messaging, but I was never happy with how the modals fit into the larger scheme of the game.
 I may well revisit the idea in the future.
+In the meantime, there is a 'mod1a' repo containing a version of the game that uses DOM manipulation instead of alerts.
+The messaging is a bit wonky but it is functional.

 ## Miscellaneous
 To play the game, navigate to the URL below.
 If you want access to the files you can fork and clone this repository to your machine.